percona/postgres/contrib/pg_tde/documentation/docs/architecture/overview.md

-# Architecture overview
+# Architecture

-`pg_tde` is a **customizable, complete, data at rest encryption extension** available with [Percona Server for PostgreSQL 17](https://docs.percona.com/postgresql/17/postgresql-server.html).
+`pg_tde` is a **customizable, complete, data at rest encryption extension** available with [Percona Server for PostgreSQL 17 :octicons-link-external-16:](https://docs.percona.com/postgresql/17/postgresql-server.html).

 The following sections break down the key architectural components of this design.